 Client-Server Connection

 When you enable encryption on a cache cluster, you provide an encryption key along with the encryption algorithm provider.
 This key is kept at each cache server in an encrypted manner.
-When a client successfully connects to the encryption-enabled cache for the first time, the encryption key and selected encryption algorithm is automatically sent to the client in a secure manner to be used in-memory for encrypting/decrypting on future requests.
+When a client successfully connects to the encryption-enabled cache for the first time, the encryption key and selected encryption algorithm is automatically sent to the client to be used in memory for encrypting/decrypting future requests.

 Once requests are made to the cache, NCache client automatically starts encrypting your objects before sending them to the cache.
 Similarly, it automatically decrypts objects fetched from the cache before delivering them to your application.